TonyM1958/FoxESS-Cloud/README.md

 The result data for each variable include the following attributes:

 + 'variable': name of the data set
++ 'data': dictionary of 'index' and 'value' for each data point
 + 'date': that was used to produce the report
 + 'count': the number of data items
 + 'sum': the sum of the data items
-+ 'max': the biggest data value
++ 'max': the biggest value in 'data'
++ 'max_index': the index of the biggest value in 'data'
-+ 'min': the smallest data value
++ 'min': the smallest value in 'data'
++ 'min_index': the index of the smallest value in 'data'
 + 'total': corrected total of the data items
 + 'average': corrected average of the data items